And greetings to you music lovers, thrill seekers, conversationalists, all across the fruited plane.

 If so, who suffers?

-Bottom line is we only spend money on the sick.
+Bottom line is, we only spend money on the sick.

 We don't spend it on the healthy.

-And I've got section 1233 here.
+And I've got Section 1233 here.

-We had the call from the guy in Tulsa who said you're misrepresenting and maligning the death panel business.
+We had the call from the guy in Tulsa who said, you're misrepresenting and maligning the death panel business.

-Section 1233, House Bill, Advanced Care Planning, Excerpts, Pages 424 to 430.
+Section 1233, House Bill, Advanced Care Planning, excerpts, pages 424 to 430.

-Here's here's uh section 4E, an explanation.
+Let me, here's Section 4E, an explanation.

-An explanation by the practitioner of the continuum of end-of-life services and supports available, including palliative care and hospice and benefits for such services and supports that are available under this title.
+Well, it's not Section 4E, it's line 4, an explanation by the practitioner of the continuum of end-of-life services and supports available, including palliative care and hospice and benefits for such services and supports that are available under this title.

-A program for orders for life-sustaining treatment for a states described in this clause as a program that ensures such orders are goes on and when you when you go through this, it sure sounds like a government panel is gonna be deciding a lot of stuff.
+A program for orders for life-sustaining treatment for a state's described in this clause is a program that ensures such orders are standard.

 And it will.